 Tubbataha’s dive season is just three months long, running from mid-March until mid- June.
 At this time of year diving conditions are usually optimum – clear skies, calm seas and visibility between 30 and 45 meters.

-A coral reef system situated on the western waters of Occidental Mindoro province in the Mindoro Strait.
-Encompassing 34 square kilometres (13sq mi), it is the world’s second-largest contiguous coral reef system second in size only to Australia’s Great Barrier reef.
+A coral reef system situated on the western waters of Occidental Mindoro province in the Mindoro Strait and accessed from both Mondoro or Coron.
+Apo Reef Encompasses 34 square kilometres (13sq mi), it is the world’s second-largest contiguous coral reef system second in size only to Australia’s Great Barrier reef.
 Apo Reef Natural Park (ARNP) is one of the best known and most popular dive sites in the country.
 It is in the tentative list for UNESCO World Heritage Sites.

 The atoll-like reef comprises of two isolated coral reefs that are disconnected by a 30-meter deep channel.
 The clear blue waters of the channel are teeming with 285 species of colourful marine life, including tropical aquarium fish, snappers and the crevice-dwelling moray.